dhowe/RiTaJSHistory/README.md

 #### Can I contribute?
 --------
 Please!
 We are looking for more coders to help out...
-Just press *Fork* at the top of this github page and get started.
+Just press *Fork* at the top of this github page and get started, then follow the instructions below...

-If you don't feel like coding but still want to contribute, please join the discussion on the issuetracker and ritajs-dev group.

 #### Development Setup
 --------
 1. Download and install <a href="https://npmjs.org/">npm</a>.
 The easiest way to do this is to just install <a href="http://nodejs.org/">node</a>.
-2. Now install gulp <pre>$npm install -g gulp</pre>
+2. Now install gulp <pre>$ npm install -g gulp</pre>
 3. <a href="https://help.github.com/articles/fork-a-repo">Fork and clone</a> this library.

   a.
 First, login to github and fork the project